-The lead agency and WCCTAC will participate in these discussions with the intent of arriving at a consensus that the proposed GPA will not adversely affect the Action Plan policies or MTSOs, either through mitigations proposed by the lead agency, or modifications to the Action Plan agreed to by WCCTAC, or a combination of the two.
+- The amendment will not violate Action Plan policies or adversely affect the ability to meet Action Plan MTSOs, or - Propose modifications to the Action Plan that are acceptable to WCCTAC and will prevent the general plan amendment from adversely affecting the regional transportation network.

 If neither of these can be done, approval of the general plan amendment by the lead jurisdiction may lead to compliance issues with the CCTA growth management program.